top of page

 What if I'm injured or don't have full mobility?

 Good somatic care is still possible!
-I recommend signing-up for a free 30 minute consultation so that I can learn more in depth about your specific needs ahead of time.
+I recommend signing-up for a 40 minute consultation so that I can learn more in depth about your specific needs ahead of time.
 Please notify me when signing-up for the consultation of any accommodations you may need.

 8